eduP2P/common/test_suite/README.md

     `router1_priv` in the router’s namespace, and `router1` in the private network’s namespace.

--   public: this network namespace exists to isolate the whole network setup from the machine’s root network namespace, such that the only traffic flowing through the namespaces is traffic concerning eduP2P.
+-   **public:** this network namespace exists to isolate the whole network setup from the machine’s root network namespace, such that the only traffic flowing through the namespaces is traffic concerning eduP2P.
 Besides a veth device for each router, this namespace also contains a TUN device that acts as a network switch between the routers, and TUN devices to simulate the control and relay server of eduP2P.

+-   **control:** the goal of this namespace is to force all outgoing traffic from the control server to be routed via the switch.
+If the control server would reside in the public namespace, it could communicate with the routers directly.
+The reason all traffic should be routed via the switch is so that packet loss, which is a configurable option in the system tests, can be easily simulated on one central interface.

 This network setup allows eduP2P to be tested under the following
 conditions: - Two peers in different private networks behind NAT